 You can also add unflavored, chocolate, or vanilla peptides to your coffee for a nice addition to your already-healthy black coffee.

-No. Although they definitely have a positive impact on your joints, collagen peptides lack essential amino acids.
-You need EAA-rich protein to stimulate muscle protein synthesis following your training session.
+No. Although they have a positive impact on your joints, collagen peptides lack essential amino acids.
+You need essential amino acid-rich protein to stimulate muscle protein synthesis following your training session.
 Stick with high-quality proteins like whey, egg, beef, etc.

 Which collagen supplement(s) do you recommend?